 – writing in the third person rather than the first or second person.

 2. Write Clearly

 Make sure that your audience understands the presented themes readily without having to read too much into your paragraphs.
-Write in a way the reader understands your ideas clearly.
+Write in a way that the reader understands your ideas clearly.
 Following are a few tips to help you write precisely:

-Establish your central topic at the beginning of the sentence, preferably as the subject
+Establish your central topic at the beginning of the sentence, preferably as the subject:

 – Let the beginning of a sentence be brief and simple, and put intricate information at the end of a sentence.

 – Begin your paragraphs with a topic sentence which summarizes the main point of the paragraph.

 Every subject you study has jargon associated with it.
 Make sure you incorporate such terminology to improve the quality of your essay.
 It shows that you are grasping the subject.
 One main tip to get this done:

 – Most textbooks have a glossary of terms with explanations at the end of the chapter or the end of the book.
 Refer to this section to use such terms correctly.